Remote Access Security Best Practices

 - Refine your Group Policy.

 - Ensure that your password policy is configured correctly.
-Check your length and complexity requirements, focusing on ensuring passwords are easy to remember but hard to guess.
+Check your length and complexity requirements to encourage passwords that are easy to remember and hard to guess.

-- Have an account lockout policy in place to prevent attackers from getting into your internal network by guessing a user’s password.
-But don’t make the number of failed attempts permitted before lockout so low that you cause frustration and loss of productivity for legitimate users, who will definitely make the occasional typo.
+- Have an account lockout policy in place to prevent attackers from getting into your network by repeatedly trying to guess a user’s password.
+But don’t make the number of failed attempts permitted before lockout so low that you cause frustration and loss of productivity for legitimate users who make the occasional typo.

-- Use Active Directory and Azure AD groups for access control across your infrastructure.
+- Use Active Directory and Azure AD groups to control access across your infrastructure.
 Regularly review your groups and group membership to make sure no one has excessive permissions.

 - Ensure that NTFS permissions and permissions to shared resources like SharePoint, SharePoint Online, OneDrive for Business and Teams follow the least-privilege principle.